 - c.
 How program helps to Improve Access to Services for Underserved Populations: The program is improving access to services by supporting youth in a region with limited mental health providers. - d.
-How program is Non-Stigmatizing and Non-Discriminatory: This program provides walk-in services to any youth in crisis regardless of insurance status.
-Aspects of this program also focus more on relationship-building than clinical approaches, which can help with some of the stigma especially with youth around mental illness.
+How program is Non-Stigmatizing and Non-Discriminatory: This program focuses more on relationship-building than clinical approaches, which can help with some of the stigma especially with youth around mental illness.
 The Behavioral Health Department is training community partners to increase and improve their knowledge, skills and attitudes around mental illness, so that community members will refer individuals to treatment services.
 Evaluation forms are provided in Spanish and English. - e.
-Estimate Number Served Per Year: 562 individuals - f.
-Estimated Cost Per Person: \$614 (\$345,286/562 individuals) per program participant - g.
-Program delivered by: In FY 23/24, program services are anticipated to be provided by Gateway Mountain Center and Sierra Mental Wellness Group.
+Estimate Number Served Per Year: 19 individuals - f.
+Estimated Cost Per Person: \$662.21 (\$12,582/19 individuals) per program participant - g.
+Program delivered by: In FY 22/23, program services are anticipated to be provided by Gateway Mountain Center.